withinJoel/TeamSync/README.md

 8. Implement the Service Layer: ✅
 9. Create REST Controllers: ✅
 10. Handle Validation: ✅
-11. Test with Postman: ❌ (Have conducted few tests)
+11. Test with Postman: ❌ (Have conducted few tests) (None shown any progress)
 12. Write Unit and Integration Tests: ✅
 13. Implement Basic Security (Optional): ✅
   * (Secured in the HTML level)
   * Added `implementation 'org.springframework.boot:spring-boot-starter-security'` in the gradle.build (Enhances security in the backend level)
 15. Prepare Documentation: ✅ (Almost)
-16. Deploy the Application: ❌ (Tried, but failed multiple times)
+16. Deploy the Application: ❌ (Tried, but failed multiple times) (Working on it)
 17. Code Review and Feedback: Pending

 # To get started